• Home

 Being young and gifted can be an overwhelming experience.
 Having all these thoughts and potential projects can overwhelm you and your parents, too!
 Find a way to organize your thoughts, either writing them down, or filing them on the computer.
 If there's a difficult time writing, use a voice recorder or voice-to-text options on a device.

-October 2024 Note: I am currently full.
+April 2025: I have AM (PST) spots open for Weds.
 Please visit the referral page to see if there is a helper who could be a good fit for you.

 Boonie Sripom, MA